sxzhang25/MotionVectorization-ProgramTransformation/README.md

 ./scripts/script.sh videos/test.txt
 ```

 This should produce a series of outputs in `motion_vectorization/outputs/test1_None/`, including the files `time_bank.pkl`, `shape_bank.pkl`, and `motion_file.json`.
-To see logs that might be useful for error tracking, you can check the `motion_vectorization/logs/` directory. **Note: This step may take a while, especially for longer and more complicated videos.**
+To see logs that might be useful for error tracking, you can check the `motion_vectorization/logs/` directory. **Note: This step may take several hours, especially for longer and more complicated videos.**

 After this script is done running, you can generate an SVG from the motion file JSON file by running